almansoobMohanad/GHG_Emissions_Calculator/docs/5_User_Guides.md

 2) After login, check the top of each page for your role badge.
 3) Use the sidebar to navigate pages; restricted pages are hidden or blocked if you lack access.
 4) Use the refresh button (🔄) on data-heavy pages to pull the latest data.
-5) Download reports from the relevant pages (SEDG, Questionnaire, or Document Requests).
+5) Download reports/documents from relevant pages (SEDG, Questionnaire, COSIRI, and approved Document Requests by role).

 ---